meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Social reminiscing was an effective emotion regulation strategy in enhancing positive emotions --> Increased with age.
 Mutual reminiscing (negative events as well as positive ones) do not have any age-dependent results.

-Results suggest that older adults are more capable of extracting po
+Results suggest that older adults are more capable of extracting powerful positive feelings from mutual reminiscence than younger adults.